nurdamiron/telegram_smarthome/README.md

 5. Cooling and heating mode

 The most important thing is that all this works remotely, where you have not been, you will have the opportunity to receive data from your home.
+For help, you can contact me via telegram @nurstogramm or via email nurdamiron@gmail.com